melissaveraherbst/melissaveraherbst/README.md

 Beyond coding, I find solace in the realm of gaming 🎮 and share an equal adoration for our feline and canine companions 🐶🩵😺.

 ## 👩🏼‍💻 My Expertise
 Within the wide breadth of the software industry, I chose to focus on web development because it's a ubiquitous, accessible, and powerful platform.
-Additionally, Database Administration, Design, and Data Visualization have captured my interest.
+Additionally, Database Administration & Design, and Data Visualization have captured my interest.
 I currently specialize in the JavaScript programming language and have experience with the following technologies:

 | Frontend        | Backend    | Database   |
 | --------------- | ---------- | ---------- |